Humans of AI

 People in a pedestrian city area with scores above their heads.

-Discussions about AI and automated systems tend to emphasize the need to take into account the lived experience of folks affected by these systems.
-Often summarily called ‘data subjects,’ these people have to live with credit scoring, predictive policing, and many other forms of computationally generated judgments on a daily basis.
-While this has been a noble goal, learning from these experiences has proven difficult.
-Data subjects are geographically distributed in ways that make it difficult to learn from them; they are not usually organized or have a voice in policy debates; in fact, they may not even be aware that automated systems were involved in a decision.
+What does it mean to be judged by a machine?
+And what kinds of recourse are available when things go wrong?
+Discussions about AI and automated systems tend to emphasize the need to take into account the lived experiences of ordinary people.
+Often called “data subjects,” these individuals have to live with performance ratings, credit scoring, predictive policing, and many other forms of automated judgment on a daily basis.
+While this is an important goal, capturing and learning from these stories has been difficult.
+Data subjects are geographically dispersed and rarely organized or represented in policy debates; they may not even be aware that automated systems were involved in judging them.

 Headshot of Aarush Rompally in a suit